ActianCorp/integration-platform-docs/docs/quickstart.md

 ---
 title: Local Quickstart
 ---
-# How to Get Started with Qdrant Locally
+# How to Get Started with Cortex Locally

 In this short example, you will use the Python Client to create a Collection, load data into it and run a basic search query.